-Many companies are actively looking for ways to improve their contracting processes.
+Many companies are actively looking for ways to improve their contract management processes.
 Hot topics here include contract automation tools, legal design, electronic signatures and utilizing Artificial Intelligence (AI).

 After completing a lot of AI projects that deal with large sets of contract data and extracting detailed legal provisions from high volumes of contracts, we have noted one essential factor – the way how companies use contract templates.